-The Company changed the number of years in the expense period of actuarial differences in the accounting treatment of retirement benefits from 11 years to 10 years beginning in the fiscal year under review due to reduction of the average remaining years of service of employees.
+For some consolidated subsidiaries, the Company changed the number of years in the expense period of actuarial differences in the accounting treatment of retirement benefits from 8 years - 15 years to 7 years - 13 years beginning in the fiscal year under review due to the reduction of the average remaining years of service of employees.

-As a result of this change, operating income, ordinary income and profit before income taxes each decreased 44 million yen in the fiscal year under review.
+As a result of this change, operating income, ordinary income and profit before income taxes each increased 31 million yen in the fiscal year under review.